How Much Does It Cost to Start a Painting Business in Minnesota?

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Painting Business startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($23,750 median startup cost), Minnesota has higher costs for a Painting Business.
+Minnesota is one of the more affordable states for launching a Painting Business, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($22,750 median startup cost), Minnesota has higher costs for a Painting Business.

 | State | Est. Cost | LLC Fee |